erin2722/usau-scraper/docs/source/index.rst

-.. bulk-mv documentation master file, created by sphinx-quickstart on Sun Apr  2 21:26:33 2023.
+.. usau-scraper documentation master file, created by sphinx-quickstart on Sun Apr  2 21:26:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.